 Scientists Identify Connection Between Irritable Bowel Syndrome (IBS) and Anxiety Disorders

-Irritable bowel syndrome (IBS) is a digestive system illness that occurs in adults.
-People with the condition come down with diarrhea, stomach pain, constipation, bloating, and abnormal bowel habits.
-These symptoms are usually mild to moderate, but they can be so intense sometimes that they affect the quality of life of some people.
-When symptoms are severe, people experience things like abdominal pain, headaches, and anxiety.
+Irritable bowel syndrome (IBS) is a digestive system illness where people with the condition suffer from bouts of unexpected diarrhea, stomach pain, constipation, bloating, and abnormal bowel habits.
+These symptoms are usually mild to moderate, but they can be so intense sometimes that they affect the quality of life of some sufferers.
+When symptoms are severe, people can experience abdominal pain, headaches, and anxiety.

 Stomach Pain